2020 Q School

 The 2020 Q School was a series of three snooker tournaments held at the start of the 2020–21 snooker season.
 An event for amateur players, it served as a qualification event for a place on the professional World Snooker Tour for the following two seasons.
 The events took place in August 2020 at the English Institute of Sport in Sheffield, England with a total 12 players qualifying via the three tournaments.

 Format

 Originally planned for June 2020, the series was delayed until August because of the COVID-19 pandemic.
 The 2020 Q School still consisted of three events but, rather than taking place one after the other, they were all played in a week.
 All first and second matches for all three events were played on the opening four days, and then the final stages were played on the next three days.
 The three events had 172 entries competing for 12 places on the main tour.
 Four players qualified from each of the three events.
 Rounds 1 and 2 were contested over 5 frames, with later rounds being played over seven frames.

 Event 1

-The first 2020 Q School event was held from 3 to 7 August 2020 at the English Institute of Sport in Sheffield, England.
+The first 2020 Q School event was held from 3 to 7 August 2020.
 Lee Walker, Peter Devlin, Simon Lichtenberg and Fan Zhengyi qualified.
 The results of the four final matches are given below.